relastle/glacier/README.md

 ### Async entrypoint support

-You sometiems want your async function to be a CLI entrypoint.
+You sometimes want your async function to be a CLI entrypoint.
 Only you have to do is just passing the async function as if it were `sync` function.

 The example below combine two async functions and a sync function into CLI